abandrea/Cloud_project/README.md

 Obviously, the decision depends on specific requirements, the scale of deployments and the features most important regards different kinds of projects/works.

+## Understanding Docker and docker Compose

+Docker (https://www.docker.com/) is a platform for developing, shipping and running apploications is isolated environments called containers.
+Containers package up an application with all its dependencies.

+Docker Compose is a tool for defining and running multi-container Docker appications.
+With Compose, it will used a YAML file to configure applications's services, networks and volumes.

+### How to create a Docker Compose

+To define services, like Nextcloud and its database and their configurations, is needed to create a 'docker-compose.yml' file.
+Then, is needed to define Nextcloud service and Database service (Nextcloud requires a database to store user data).

+### Running Docke Compose file

+Use the command line to navigate to the directory containing the 'docker-compose.yml', run:

+`docker-compose up`

+This command pulls the necessary Docker images and starts the services defined in your compose file.
+Once the containers are running, it's possible to access Nextcloud through web browser at, i.e., `http://localhost:8080`.

+### Monitoring and Managing

+To monitor logs, it's possible use

+`docker logs`

+Also, it's possible to use Docker Compose to start, stop, and restart services.
+It's possible to keep an eye on resource usage (CPU, memory) with Docker's built-in tools (or, it's possible also with external tools like Portainer).

 ## Documentation, Code and Presentation

 In this repository, will be available: